swcarpentry/git-novice/episodes/08-collab.md

 Remember that the name you give to a remote only exists locally.
-It's an alias that you choose - whether `origin`, or `upstream`, or `alfred` - and not something intrinstic to the remote repository.
+It's an alias that you choose - whether `origin`, or `upstream`, or `alfred` - and not something intrinsic to the remote repository.

 The `git remote` family of commands is used to set up and alter the remotes associated with a repository.
 Here are some of the most useful ones: